sunstriderko/RightPrice/README.md

 This project is finished.
 I can still fix a bug if I find one.

-This application will not work or any PC due to SQL database being on my local PC!
+This application will not work or any PC due to SQL database working only on local PCs!